Jacob Perkins: Hydrostatics

-He worked on water compression and invented a bathometer or piezometer to measure the depth of the sea by its pressure.
+He worked on water compression and invented a bathometer or piezometer, which can be used to measure the depth of the sea by its pressure.

 Engraving

 Perkins created some of the best steel plates (as noted from English Engravers) for engraving, and started a printing business with engraver Gideon Fairman.
 They began with school books, and also made bank notes that were difficult to counterfeit.
 In 1809 he bought the stereotype technology (an aid in large-batch printing of bank notes that were difficult to counterfeit) from Asa Spencer, and registered the patent, and then employed Asa Spencer.
 Perkins made several important innovations in printing technology, including new steel engraving plates.
 Using these plates he made the first known steel engraved USA books (The Running Hand, school books, 8 pages each).
 He then made notes for a Boston Bank, and later for the National Bank.
 In 1816 he set up a printing shop and bid on the printing of currency for the Second National Bank in Philadelphia.

-His quality printing of American bank notes attracted attention of the Royal Society who were busy addressing the problem of massively forged English notes.
+His quality printing of American bank notes attracted the attention of the Royal Society who were busy addressing the problem of the widespread forging of English notes.
 In 1819, with his printing business partner, Gideon Fairman, they employed Asa Spencer and went to England at Charles Heath's urging in an attempt to win the £20,000 reward for "unforgable notes".
 Sample notes were shown to the Royal Society president Sir Joseph Banks.
 They set up shop in England, and spent months on example banknotes, but unfortunately for them, Banks thought that the inventor should be English by birth.